collaide/repository-manager/README.md

 ## TODO

 - Do the rename file method
-- Write the documentation for the rename method
 - Write the methods : copy, share_link.
 - Snapshot the file if possible
 - Versioning